Bujiazi/HiFlow/README.md

 </div>
 <br>

 HiFlow constructs reference flow from low-resolution sampling trajectory to offer initiation alignment, direction alignment, and acceleration alignment, enabling flow-aligned high-resolution image generation.
 Specifically, HiFlow involves a cascade generation paradigm: First, a virtual reference flow is constructed in the high-resolution space based on the step-wise estimated clean samples of the low-resolution sampling flow.
 Then, during high-resolution synthesizing, the reference flow offers guidance from sampling initialization, denoising direction, and moving acceleration, aiding in achieving consistent low-frequency patterns, preserving structural features, and maintaining high-fidelity details.
-Such flow-aligned guidance from the sampling trajectory facilitates better merging of the structure synthesized at the low-resolution scale and the details synthesized at the high-resolution scale, enabling superior generation.

 ## 🔧 Installations
 ### Setup repository and conda environment